dfoddav2/austrian-flood-monitor/README.md

    docker-compose up
    ```

-   You may wish to detach from the containers, to do so just add the tag `-d` to the end of the compose.
+   You may wish to detach from the containers, to do so just add the tag `-d` to the end of the compose, or `--build` to build it.

 2. **Start the frontend:**